rjackson-dev-ops/aws-console-identity-switching/README.md

 ### AWS Networking
 I use this stragegy at 3M.
 I use the AWS Extend Switch extension to switch between accounts shared on a SSB.

+Federated login allows you to easily assume roles in many diferent accounts.

 1) Regional Networking
 - Separate SSB for each production region
 - One Dev SSD for all Dev Regional Netowrks